LSVH/sanitizations/readme.md

 ### sanitize

-Sanitize an object according to the applied schema.
+Sanitize an object according to the instructions applied to the schema.

 #### Parameters